smaremanda/add-in-docs/powerpoint/office-mix/labsjs-lab-components.md

 # LabsJS lab components

-Components are the building blocks of a lab; use the components to assemble your labs.
 Labs.js provides you with four component types that you can use to assemble your lab.
 Each component type supports a specific type of lab interaction, including, for example, multiple choice problems, free response problems, or activities like viewing web pages in the lesson's HTML iFrame.

 ## Components